abrookins/reliable_service_calls_with_python/README.md

 The demo system runs as a set of Docker containers defined in the `docker-compose.yml` file.

 You will need Docker installed to run the system.
+I'm using Docker Toolbox with Docker version 1.12.5, build 7392c3b, which is probably hecka hold.

-After installing Docker, build the images and start the services with the following commands:
+After installing Docker Toolbox or Docker for Mac, presuming it still supports this code, build the images and start the services with the following commands:

     $ docker-compose up